ShubhaPokharel/Polymorphism/README.md

    To check the methods present in the class we use "javap" command.

-   Ex:   Finding some examples of method overloading from String class by using the below command :
+   Ex:   Finding some examples of method overloading from String class by using the below command from command prompt or gitbash:

      javap java.lang.String